huatuostudio/huatuostudio.github.io/content/en/posts/20181224TravelChecklist.md

 - Arrange mail to be collected
 - Organise someone to water plants and collect the garbage bins
 - Turned off unused electricity power plugged

+---

+# Lessons learnt
+Lessons learnt so far from my travels:

+- Always bring some local cash for airport and taxi because some places charges cash!
+- Book tour on location will waste at least one day, prebook is the best
+- Travel document backup: photocopy or scan them and tell someone where it is, so they can help if you lost yours.
+I keep an electronic copy in the cloud these days.
+- Visa International Assistance: 1 866 795 9644.
+(Freecall in the USA) Outside the USA, contact the telephone operator to make a reverse charge call to 1 433 641 2004.
+Just in case.
+Or, knows how to contact own back from overseas.